 Apart from the above land crossings, the routes to Indonesia overland are the ferry connections between Sumatra and Singapore / Peninsula Malaysia, and the majority of overlanders will arrive or depart Inodonesia this way.
 There are many routes, but the main ones are between Singapore (or neighbouring Johor Baru in Malaysia) and the Indonesian islands of Batam and Bintan, and between Malacca (Malaysia) and Dumai (Sumatra).

-Batam and Bintan are most commonly visited as destinations in their own right for short visits from Singapore and Malaysia, but they do have onward ferries to the rest of Indonesia, most notably the Sumatran ports of Dumai and Pekanbaru.
+Batam and Bintan are most commonly visited as destinations in their own right for short visits from Singapore, but they do also have onward ferries to the rest of Indonesia.
+The Singapore to Batam & Bintan ferries can be booked online with Direct Ferries.

-The Melacca – Dumai ferry was how I arrived on my first visit to Indonesia; visas are available on arrival if required (although our Swedish friend was prevented from boarding the ferry in Malaysia as visa-on-arrival wasn’t available to Swedes at the time for some reason – we finally caught up with him again on Ko Tao – and while I think this is no longer the case, the moral of the story is double-check the latest information for the passport you’re travelling on).
+The Melacca – Dumai ferry was how I arrived on my first visit to Indonesia; many nationalities can enter Indonesia visa-free these days, but visas are available on arrival if required (although our Swedish friend was prevented from boarding the ferry in Malaysia as visa-on-arrival wasn’t available to Swedes at the time for some reason – we finally caught up with him again on Ko Tao – and while this is no longer the case for Swedes, the moral of the story is double-check the latest information for the passport you’re travelling on).
 From Dumai, it’s best to make for Bukittinggi (though it’s a fairly solid 8 hours or so by minivan).

 The other main ferry connection between Peninsular Malaysia and Sumatra was the Penang – Medan ferry, which I’ve used in both directions but which has unfortunately fallen victim to budget air travel and no longer operates.